amandaghassaei/gpu-io/README.md

 const composer = GPUComposer.initWithThreeRenderer(renderer);
 ```

+Data is passed between gpu-io and Threejs via WebGLTextures.
 To bind a GPULayer to a Threejs Texture:

 ```js
 const layer1 = new GPULayer(composer, {